-For example, in the service industry you might include a photo of yourself on your resume, whereas in a STEM field, you’ll include a list of specific programs you’ve taken part in.
+While in the service industry you might need to include a photo of yourself, the STEM field, usually required a list of specific programs you’ve taken part in.

 When creating a resume as a college student, you need to emphasize not only your work history but also your education.

 Who Should Use a Student Resume?

-High School Student Resume
+High School Graduate Resume

 With a little creativity and some thought about your top skills, you can find a great position and begin your work history.

-Common Mistakes for High School Student Resumes
+General Mistakes in High School Student Resumes

 College Student Resume

-Common Mistakes for University Student Resumes
+Common Mistakes For A College Student Resumes

 Why do you need a Student Resume?